GA-KEOHAN/seir-flex-carina/src/course-materials/react-fundamentals/week-14/day-3/lecture/index.md

 - Build an Express API
 - Use Mongo/Mongoose with 1 model
-- Deploy the Api with Heroku
+- Deploy the Api with render
 - Build a Full Crud Frontend with React
 - Deploy with Netlify